Fitch Affirms Credit Suisse at 'A'; Outlook Stable

 Subordinated debt and other hybrid capital ratings are primarily

-change in the VRs of Credit Suisse or Credit Suisse Group AG.
+any change in the VRs of Credit Suisse or Credit Suisse Group

 KEY RATING DRIVERS AND SENSITIVITIES - HOLDING COMPANY